axelboberg/tavlajs/README.md

 #### `view.clipping`
 A `boolean` indicating whether or not this view should be clipping its children, defaults to `false`.

+#### `view.opacity`
+A numerical value between `0` and `1` determining the opacity with which the view will be drawn.
+Opacity will be accumulated downwards through the stack.

 #### `view.root`
 *read-only*
 Returns the topmost view that the view is a descendant of.